Keyboard shortcuts

 FOO

-Behind the scenes, filters are functions that are passed the result of the expression as the first argument.
+Behind the scenes, filters are functions in the filters_for_oxiplate module at the root of your crate that are passed the result of the expression as the first argument.
 Additional arguments can be passed to the filter directly:

 goodbye world